Russia-Ukraine war: Key things to know about the conflict - NewsBreak

 “We are trying to survive somehow,” said one Mariupol resident, who gave only her first name, Elena.
 “My child is hungry.
 I don’t know what to give him to eat.”

-During a video address to German lawmakers, Ukrainian President Volodymyr Zelenskyy condemned Russia for the dire situation in Mariupol, saying: “Everything is a target for them.”
+During a video address to German lawmakers, Zelenskyy condemned Russia for the dire situation in Mariupol, saying: “Everything is a target for them.”

 Zelenskyy's address was delayed because of a technical problem caused by an attack close to where Zelenskyy was speaking, Bundestag deputy speaker Katrin Goering-Eckardt said.